vitessio/website/content/en/docs/14.0/reference/programs/vtctl/queries.md

 Executes the given SQL query with the provided bound variables against the vtgate server.

 {{< warning >}}
-These commands have been deprecated and will be removed in a future release.
+These commands have been deprecated and will be removed in a future release!
 {{< /warning >}}

 #### Example